sagecodes/intro-machine-learning-old/README.md

 print(iris.data.shape)
 ```

 Don't worry about everything going on in this code for now.
-Its going to plot out where our data points are with Sepal size as the x axis and Pedals size as the y axis.
+Its going to plot out where our data points are with Sepal width as the x axis and Pedals length as the y axis.
+This is going to show only 2 demensions, but it will allow us to make some valuable insights.

 ```
 %matplotlib inline